dy/sprae/readme.md

 * `:scope` marks regions on the tree that should be controlled by sporae.
 * `init` attribute tells sporae to automatically initialize all elements that have `:scope`.
+* any attribute starting with `:` is considered a spore directive.

 ## Manual init